-The Best Winter Reading Books for Kids!
+The Best Winter Reading Books for Kids

 Reading can be a fantastic stimulating activity for kids of all ages, during those blizzard days.
 There’s nothing better than challenging the mind and filling your child’s imaginations with the wonder of stories.
 Here is a list of some great reads for those indoor winter days.

 The Missing Mitten Mystery follows Annie and her dog, Oscar, as they search for Annie’s red mitten after a long day of playing in the snow.
 They look high and low at every spot they played in, who knows if it’s truly lost, or hidden in plain sight.

 A classic book for young readers, The Monster at the End of the Book follows our familiar friend Grover as he warns us nonstop about the monster at the end of the book.
 This book is a fun read with your little one that’ll keep them smiling to the end.

 Young children are unfamiliar and also frightened by extreme weather.
-I am the Storm takes a peek at a tornado, a blizzard, a forest fire, and a hurricane along with warm family stories that portray preparedness and trust.
+I Am the Storm takes a peek at a tornado, a blizzard, a forest fire, and a hurricane along with warm family stories that portray preparedness and trust.
 T

 Aaron Slater loves hearing and creating stories.
 One day he is assigned to write a story of his own, but he can’t seem to decipher the squiggles on the page.
 He now has to find his own way of telling stories that are unique to who he is.

 COG follows five robots on an unforgettable journey to rescue their inventor.
 Cog is a young robot that has been left damaged after an accident.
 When he wakes up, he’s in an unknown lab and the scientist who created him is missing.

-Ages: 8-12 Years
+Ages: 8 to 12 Years

 After she hurt her leg and wasn’t able to keep up with her ballet training, her emotions took a turn for the worst.
 She has to work through her emotions to find her joy again, and maybe this trip will help her do just that.

-Ages: 10-12 Years
+Ages: 8 to 10 Years

 So, when Houdini claims to be contacting him from beyond the grave, Harry can’t help but listen to his favorite magician.
 Is it worth learning the secrets of Houdini’s tricks, or will a trick eventually be played on Henry?

-Ages: 10-12 Years
+Ages: 10 to 12 Years

 For Bug, that’s trying to untangle the mystery of the ghost that his haunting her home, and her.
 Bug must figure out what the ghost is trying to tell her, and what she is deep down trying to tell her self about who she is.

 8th Grade & Young Adult Readers

-Ages: 13-15 Years
+Ages: 13 to 15 Years

 Along with his ghost companion Mittenwool and a pony that has showed up on his doorstep, Silas goes on a perilous journey to find his father.
 This is a great adventure book for young adult readers who want to read a story of self-discovery in the face of danger.

 Ages: 13-18 Years

 Abby signs up for a DNA service, and finds out she has a secret older sister.
 She decides to meet up with her long-lost sister, Savannah, during summer camp and find out why her parents gave her up for adoption.

 Ages: 14-18 Years

 Sam and her friends soon find themselves stranded in the mountains with no cell phone service and freezing temperatures fast approaching.
 Soon the elements of nature take a turn for the worst and the need for survival become their only hope in getting through this ski weekend.

 Daunis Fontaine dreams of a fresh start at college, away from all the things that don’t make her fit in in her hometown and nearby Ojibwe reservation.
 But tragedy strikes and she must stay home to look after her fragile mother.